DuendeSoftware/samples/BFF/v3/Websocket/Websocket.react/README-WEBSOCKET.md

 # React WebSocket GraphQL Client

-A React application that connects to a GraphQL server via WebSockets for real-time communication.
+A React application that connects to a HotChocolate GraphQL server via WebSockets for real-time communication.

 ## Features